 With all the keycaps removed from your keyboard, use a damp microfiber cloth to clean up any leftover liquid that made it inside.
 Careful with using wiping motions because they can cause scratches.
 Dabbing is better.

-Use your mini vacuum to pick up any large debris like crumbs and dust sitting between the switches.
-Then, use a damp brush and/or cotton swabs to scrub away the more resilient grime.
-Afterward, pay everything another visit with the vacuum cleaner to get any remaining debris you knocked loose.
+Use a mini vacuum to get rid of any large debris like crumbs and dust sitting between the switches.
+Then, use a damp electronics cleaning brush or cotton swabs to scrub away the more resilient grime.
+Afterward, pay everything another visit with the vacuum to get any remaining debris you knocked loose.

 - A front plate